The Mist (novella)

-The Mist is a psychological horror novella by American author Stephen King.
-First published by Viking Press in 1980 as part of the Dark Forces anthology, an edited version was subsequently included in King's 1985 collection Skeleton Crew.
+The Mist is a science fiction psychological horror novella by American author Stephen King.
+Originally written in the summer of 1976, the story was first published by Viking Press in 1980 as part of the Dark Forces anthology, an edited version was subsequently included in King's 1985 collection Skeleton Crew.

 In the story, the small town of Bridgton, Maine is shrouded in a dense mist that conceals otherworldly creatures.
 The protagonist and narrator David Drayton, who has taken refuge with his young son in a supermarket, tries to survive against not only the creatures of the mist, but also fanatical aggression from other survivors.
 In The Mist, King addresses the themes of man-made fears and religious fundamentalism.